Lev T. Perelman is

-Kanchan Kantekure is
+Kanchan Kantekure is Instructor

-pathology of gastrointestinal cancers and their precursor lesions.
+of gastrointestinal cancers and their precursor lesions.

 Darren Roblyer is

-Assistant Professor at Boston University.
+Associate Professor at Boston University.
 His group utilizes a suite of optical technologies to study cancer at the molecular, cellular, and tissue levels.
 Prof. Roblyer specializes in both diffuse optical techniques

 and multiphoton imaging to study tumor drug response and chemoresistance in the lab and in the clinic.
 His long term goal is to personalize cancer therapies through continuous monitoring with label-free and safe optical

-Saveli Goldberg is
+Saveli Goldberg is Staff

-making algorithms and statistical data analysis.
+algorithms and statistical data analysis.
 Dr. Goldberg has published over 130 peer reviewed papers, including papers in the BMJ, Nature Biomedical Engineering, and Annals of Surgery.